KOLA

-KOLA (99.9 FM) is a commercial radio station licensed to San Bernardino, California, and broadcasting to the Riverside-San Bernardino-Inland Empire radio market.
-It is owned by the Anaheim Broadcasting Corporation and it airs a classic hits radio format.
+KOLA (99.9 FM) is a commercial radio station licensed to San Bernardino, California, United States, and broadcasting to the Riverside-San Bernardino-Inland Empire market.
+It is owned by the Anaheim Broadcasting Corporation through Inland Empire Broadcasting and it airs a classic hits format.
 Its studios are on Orange Tree Lane in Redlands, California.

-KOLA has an effective radiated power (ERP) of 29,500 watts.
 KOLA is considered a "superpower" FM station.
 The transmitter is on Box Spring Mountain Road amid other FM and TV towers for Inland Empire stations.